 The law allows for a person who has been injured and/or incurred property damage as a result of a trucking accident that was not their fault to be compensated to the point that will place them back at the position, financially and physically, that they were in before the accident.
 Determining what this means can be very difficult immediately after the accident, especially if there are injuries.

 The person who has been injured, or had their vehicle damaged by an at-fault truck driver will have the option of recovering damages by suing the parties involved.
-Like car accidents, trucking accident victims have the right to be compensated for medical care, nursing home costs, rehabilitation, domestic services, loss of earnings, and loss of earning capacity.
+Like car accidents, trucking accident victims have the right to be compensated for medical care, hospital stay costs, rehabilitation, domestic services, loss of earnings, and loss of earning capacity.

 The person injured in the accident is also entitled to damages associated with pain and suffering, inconvenience, emotional suffering, loss of employment life, disfigurement and loss of consortium or diminishment of relations with a spouse.
 Depending on the state in which the accident took place, there may be limitations on the amount of non-economic damages that can be rewarded to the victim.